ODonnellM/clickLight/README.md

 # clicklight.js

-Clicklight is an event driven jQuery plugin that highlights HTML image maps useing HTML 5 canvasing.
+Clicklight is an event driven jQuery plugin that highlights HTML image maps using HTML 5 canvasing.
 Clicklight was built after being unable to find a comparably small plugin with similar functionality.
 Focused only on highlighting and providing callbacks, clicklight retains a small footprint while allowing endless unique uses.